Tax Preparation Help

 • Energy conservation subsidy excluded from your gross income because you received it (directly or indirectly) from a public utility after 1992 to buy or install any energy conservation measure.
 An energy conservation measure is an installation or modification that is primarily designed either to reduce consumption of electricity or natural gas or to improve the management of energy demand for a home, and

-• District of Columbia first-time homebuyer credit (allowed on the purchase of a principal residence in the District of Columbia from August 5, 1997, through December 31, 2005).
+• District of Columbia first-time homebuyer credit (allowed on the purchase of a principal residence in the District of Columbia beginning on August 5, 1997).

 Improvements.
 These add to the value of your home, prolong its useful life, or adapt it to new uses.
 You add the cost of additions and other improvements to the basis of your property.